 01 of 08

-The first thing one needs to know when preparing to sand a project is the types of sandpaper or sanding disks required to do the job.
+The first thing one needs to know when preparing to sand a project is choosing the correct sandpaper or sanding disks required to do the job.
 From specific grits to understanding the differences in formulations designed for hand sanding or high-speed abrasives, having the proper sanding "tool" is vital to the success of the project.

 02 of 08